 - Set a specific focus on the prevention of long-term cardiovascular outcomes of diabetes

 - Facilitate the introduction of standard outcome sets and registries across Europe

 - Increase the overall focus on value-based healthcare

 - Prepare recommendations on the establishment of data gathering and registries at a European level and provide guidance for regional/national translation

-As part of the EUDF workstream on Data & Registries, Professer Juliana CN Chan from the Chinese University of Hong Kong reports about the Hong Kong diabetes register.
+As part of the EUDF workstream on Data & Registries, Professor Juliana CN Chan from the Chinese University of Hong Kong reports about the Hong Kong Diabetes Register.